 Little variations with a very low signal lead to a large change in color space calculation (C-SPACE).
-To minimise this effect, the sensor in PMODE = DOUBLE automatically switches back and forth between 2 POWER

-PARAMETER sets.
-It starts with set 2, which must be parameterised such that the signal is maximally amplified.
+To minimise this effect, the sensor in PMODE = DOUBLE automatically switches back and forth between two DOUBLE PARAMETER sets.
+Set 2 must be parameterised such that the signal is maximally amplified.

 When the signal is too high (saturation), it automatically switches to set 1.

-To get correct color space coordinates with parameter set 2, a correction factor must be used for the signal.
-The two parameter sets must be set at the sensor in advance.
+To get correct color space coordinates with set 2, a correction factor must be used for the signal.

+The two DOUBLE PARAMETER sets must be set at the sensor in advance.

-When you click on SET PP (Set Power Parameter) a window will open at the right side, where you can set two parameter sets.
-A parameter set is defined by POWER, GAIN and INTEGRAL.
+When you click on SET DP (Set Double Parameter) a window will open at the right side, where you can set two sets.
+A Double Parameter set is defined by POWER, GAIN and INTEGRAL.